 Damon Albarn later claimed that the band’s debut album was “awful”, but is it really that bad?
 Well, it doesn’t signpost the direction that Blur would take in their peculiarly British take on indie, it’s more of a hangover from the baggy indie boom of the late 80s and early 90s with its shuffling rhythms, particularly on There’s No Other Way.
 First single She’s So High is very Syd Barrett-era Pink Floyd, but the great lost track is the dreamy Sing, which is a hint of things to come.

 The Cure - Three Imaginary Boys (1979)

 Before the hair, before the gloom, before the epic soundscapes, The Cure were another suburban British band trying to make sense of punk.
-Robert Smith later disowned this record, as the band were plowing through their live set of random songs written over a couple of years and the wacky post-modern artwork and the empty-sounding production had nothing to do with them.
-It doesn’t even include Boys Don’t Cry for heaven’s sake.
-The follow-up, Seventeen Seconds, is where The Cure really begin.
+Robert Smith later disowned this record, as the band were plowing through their live set of random songs written over a couple of years and the wacky post-modern artwork and the hollow-sounding production had nothing to do with them.
+It doesn’t even include Boys Don’t Cry for heaven’s sake and the NME's Paul Morley described the record as "empty as a yawn".
+The follow-up, Seventeen Seconds, is where The Cure's story really starts.

 The Rolling Stones - The Rolling Stones (1964)

 The Stones’ first LP was a product of plying their trade in clubs, bars and dancehalls around Britain, so contains just one Jagger-Richards composition, two group songs and the rest is covers.
 Unless you’re super keen on 1960s American R&B, there’s not much to dig your teeth in to today.
 They got better.